saintskeeper/Kaiju-Dex/data/articles/article1.md

 ### Coffee & Weed

-This week, the Dev team is thrilled to spotlight one of the most active developers in the KaijuKingz community, CoffeeandWeed.
-One of the tools that mutant Kaijus have found particularly useful is https://twitter.com/erc1337_Coffee's mutant kaiju viewer https://mutantsniper.herokuapp.com/.
+This week, the Dev team is thrilled to spotlight one of the most active developers in the KaijuKingz community, Coffee & Weed.
+One of the tools that mutant Kaijus have found particularly useful is his mutant kaiju viewer.
 This tool significantly enhances the quality of life for mutant kaiju holders by revealing additional information hidden behind the smart contracts, which function as the "brains" of our Kaijus.

-In addition to developing tools for the community, CoffeeandWeed can also be found auditing smart contracts in search of vulnerabilities that put user funds at risk.
+In addition to developing tools for the community, Coffee & Weed can also be found auditing smart contracts in search of vulnerabilities that put user funds at risk.
 He is an invaluable member of the community, and we appreciate his significant contributions.

 - [Twitter:](https://twitter.com/erc1337_Coffee) **Coffee & Weed**
 - [Mutant Sniper:](https://mutantsniper.herokuapp.com) **Mutant Sniper**